top of page

 What is Epilepsy

 Epilepsy is a brain disease where nerve cells don’t signal properly, which causes seizures.
 Seizures are uncontrolled bursts of electrical activities that change sensations, behaviors, awareness and muscle movements.
 Although epilepsy can’t be cured, many treatment options are available.
 Up to 70% of people with epilepsy can manage the disease with medications.
-They simply need to find the appropriate care.
+They simply need to find the appropriate care with a neurologist or epileptologist.

 Epilepsy affects over 65,000 people in Cleveland and Northeast Ohio, over 185,000 people in Ohio, over 3.4 million people in the United States, and over 65 million people world wide.